Gert-dev/php-ide-serenata/README.md

 <a href="https://liberapay.com/Gert-dev/donate">Send me some coffee beans</a>
 </p>

-This package provides Atom integration for [PHP Integrator](https://gitlab.com/php-integrator/core) and exposes a service that other packages can use to provide additional functionality, such as autocompletion, code navigation and tooltips.

-This package already contains some functionality as of 3.x, including autocompletion, navigation, tooltips, signature help (call tips), linting and annotations.
+Integrates [PHP Integrator](https://gitlab.com/php-integrator/core) into Atom, providing autocompletion, code navigation, refactoring, signature help, linting and annotations.

-The following packages currently still need to be installed as add-on if you desire this functionality:

-  * **[php-integrator-refactoring](https://github.com/php-integrator/atom-refactoring)** - Provides basic refactoring capabilities.

-Over time, all official add-on packages will be made redundant by reimplementation in the base package and, ultimately, the core.
+See also [the website](https://php-integrator.github.io/) for screenshots.

 Note that the heavy lifting is performed by the [PHP core](https://gitlab.com/php-integrator/core), which is automatically installed as _payload_ for this package and kept up to date automatically.